spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

         ```
     - if using an external server on another host, add the `<service>_http_host_bind_port` or `<service>_http_bind_port` variables for the services that will be exposed by the external server on the other host.
 The actual name of the variable is listed in the `roles/<service>/defaults/vars.yml` file for each service.
 Most variables follow the `<service>_http_host_bind_port` format.

-      These variables will make Docker expose the ports to the local network instead of localhost only.
+      These variables will make Docker expose the ports on all network interfaces instead of localhost only.
       [Keep in mind that there are some security concerns if you simply proxy everything.](https://github.com/matrix-org/synapse/blob/master/docs/reverse_proxy.md#synapse-administration-endpoints)

       Here are the variables required for the default configuration (Synapse and Element)